ucsc-cgp/cloud-billing-report/aws/README.md

   this data.
 * `docker-compose`

-`config.pl.example` is pre-configured with credentials that can access the development MySQL instance.

 Then:

-    $ docker-compose up --abort-on-container-exit
+    $ docker-compose up --build --abort-on-container-exit --renew-anon-volumes

-will run the script.
+will run the script. `--renew-anon-volumes` will wipe the the MySQL database each time we run the script (which is necessary because the script currently chokes if it's run more than once per day) and `--abort-on-container-exit` will spin everything down once the script is done running.
 It will take about five minutes to run once the database service has spun up entirely.
 Maybe a little longer than that.

 Before running the script, the script should be modified to output the report to a file, or something else besides piping it to `sendmail`.
 The Docker